sfmcdg/awesome-salesforce-marketingcloud/README.md

 ## Awesome Lists

 * [How to Hack the Salesforce Marketing Cloud: Where to go for help](https://www.linkedin.com/pulse/how-hack-salesforce-marketing-cloud-where-go-help-guilda-hilaire/) - another awesome list of helpful Salesforce Marketing Cloud links
+* [How to Hack the Salesforce Marketing Cloud: The “10 Commandments” when it comes to migrating onto the Salesforce Marketing Cloud](https://www.linkedin.com/pulse/how-hack-salesforce-marketing-cloud-10-commandments-when-hilaire/) - tips for a Salesforce Marketing Cloud migration plan

 ## Integration